Independent SaaS comparison

 HubSpot

 Winner: ActiveCampaign.
-ActiveCampaign's automation builder is the most powerful in the email marketing category.
+ActiveCampaign's automation builder is the reason to consider it.

 Which has a better CRM?